msfs11/itsm/HR/Interview plan.md

 - Job and area responsibilities
 - Terms of admission for a vacancy

-## General questions about education, experience
+## General questions about education and experience
 - Why do you want to work for this company?
 Is there any exact motivation?
 - Why did you choose this profession?
 - What are your expectations from the employer?
 - What was your experience in communicating with foreigners in English?
 Can you give some examples?

-# Skills-based questions
+# Skill questions
 TBD by team lead.
 To assess hard-skills (knowledge of the exact technologies needed for job).

 ## How to get the answers you need?